edfarina2/FIX_project/README.md

 ## WebApp
 ***

-The WebApp subdirectory conntains the NodeJs/AngularJs interface to interact with the database.
+The WebApp subdirectory contains the NodeJs/AngularJs interface to interact with the database.
-In order to run it, the Docker should be started with the followin command:
+In order to run it, the Docker should be started with the following command:
 ```
 docker compose up -d
 ```